 Many runners commented on the mini excitement you get from starting and finishing on a track.
 It somehow makes you feel just a little bit pro!
 It’s also great for spectators who can watch at the trackside or under covered tiered seating.

 With around 750 runners starting, it’s much less congested than big city marathons, and you can find your own space to run your pace.
-There are miles markers, water every 3 miles, 2 Lucozade Sport stops and a sponge station you pass twice (run by the local Abingdon parkrun).
+There are miles markers, water every 3 miles, usually 2 sports drink stops and a sponge station you pass twice (run by the local Abingdon parkrun).

-The course is very flat.
+The course is pretty flat.
 The first 3 miles lead to a 10 mile loop which you run twice, then a final 3.2 miles back to the finish up a very gentle incline, (although this does feel more noticeable if you are running at your limit as I was!)
 Anecdotally, lots of runners get a PB and get under time barriers for the first time.
-An impressive 77 runners finished under 3 hours in 2016.
+Every year an impressive number of runner finish under 3 hours.

 Minor downsides